 There was something I noticed with Wale after we kicked off the relationship.
 He took the relationship seriously.
 He called at least twice a day.
 He ensured we prayed together every night.
 His level of commitment to what we had amazed me.

 Wale never withheld affirmations, especially when he discovered that words of affirmation was my primary love language.
 Although I still didn’t like that he sometimes compared me with some of the young ladies in the business circle, I convinced myself that it was the push I needed.

 ‘My beautiful wife.
 I’ve missed seeing your sweet face.’
 Wale said when I climbed into his car.
-He wrapped an arm around my shoulder and gently rubbed my arm.
+He wrapped an arm around my shoulder and pulled me to him.
 I sunk into his warmth and pinched his stomach playfully.

 ‘I missed you too.’
 I said.

 When we pulled into the slow traffic on the express road, Wale glanced at me.

 I stared at him, confused.
 Church?
 Wale never discussed anything about starting a church.
 I mean, he’d spoken so much about going into full time ministry but he had emphatically said he was not ready to start out until the next five years.

 I still remembered that we talked about the nature of the ministry.
 He wanted to get young people to flow in the things of the spirit and the ministry would be non-denominational.
 Which one is church again?
 Who would be the members?

 ‘How are you going to combine your job with running a church?’

 He smiled.
 ‘I’ll be resigning by the end of the month.’